konst-aa/sicp/README.md

 NOTE: I am not planning to do every question
 one day ill be cracked.
 added a license for the memes
-Some stuff is in racket bc it was written on termux and I didn't want to use guile.
+Some stuff is in racket bc it was written in termux and I didn't want to use guile.